mrmrs/component-api-talk/README.md

 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/hhj.jpg?raw=true' />

-*But, again, what does it look like to see this at 10,000 feet?*
+You can learn a bunch just by analyzing your own site.  *But, what does it look like to see this at 10,000 feet?*

 - Can analyze values and look for trends
 - Find most common property value rules for given components with common class names
-- Look at outliers
+- Identify pattern outliers
-- Find common mistakes and try to build tools to solve them
+- Find common mistakes and try to build automated tools to solve them
 - Could overlay other data: Browser usage, timeline of introduction of various technologies (frameworks, addiitons to the spec, etc.)
 - We can visualize the history of design systems.
 We can animate them and watch how they evolve over time!
 - Given an array of urls, you could visualize the intersection of common values